 - Evidence of a current Working with Children Check.

 - As part of a standardised assessment process, Alpine Institute will be conducting entry tests for the Diploma of Nursing to ensure that requirements of the Australian Health Practitioner Regulation Agency (AHPRA) are met.
 During this test applicants will be assessed on Literacy, Numeracy, and English Writing Skills.
-Students must be able to demonstrate and meet the requirements of the NMBA English Language Skills Registration Standard as a mandatory requirement for enrolment in this program.
+Students must be able to demonstrate that you meet the requirements of the NMBA English Language Skills Registration Standard as a mandatory requirement for enrolment in this program.

 - Evidence of immunisation in accordance with the Department of Health - Immunisation for Health Care Workers guidelines.
 Evidence of Immunisation status is required to be provided to Alpine Institute prior to course commencement.

-- Ability to meet the physical demands of nursing work, particularly the requirements of manual handling
+- Ability to meet the physical demands of nursing work, particularly the requirements of manual handling.